plugcommunity/documentation/api/events/backend_events/modWaitlistBan.md

 Event passed when a moderator waitlist bans a user.

-**Note**: the waitlist ban duration offers you the following three options
+**Note**: the waitlist ban duration offers you the following four options

 * **s**: Banned for 15 minutes